Placing notes in the Western Wall

 A girl places a note into a crack of the Western Wall in Jerusalem.

 Placing notes in the Western Wall refers to the practice of placing slips of paper containing written prayers to God into the cracks of the Western Wall, a Jewish holy site in the Old City of Jerusalem.

 It is claimed that occurrence of such a phenomenon dates from the early 18th century and stems from the Jewish tradition that the Divine Presence rests upon the Western Wall.
-There is however a dispute as to whether it is permissible according to Jewish law to insert slips of paper in to the crevices.
+There is a dispute as to whether it is permissible according to Jewish law to insert slips of paper in to the crevices.
 Some argue that the practice debases the holiness of the Wall and that the placement of notes should be discontinued.

 History

 Notes wedged into the cracks of the Western Wall.

 The earliest account of placing prayer notes into the cracks and crevices of the Western Wall was recounted by Rabbi Chaim Elazar Spira of Munkatch (d.
 1937) and involved Rabbi Chaim ibn Attar (d.
 1743) who instructed a destitute man to place an amulet between the stones of the Wall.

-The rationale behind placing prayer notes in the Wall has been traced to the Midrashic teaching that the Divine Presence has never moved from the Western Wall, and the Kabbalistic teaching that all prayers ascend to Heaven through the Temple Mount, which the Western Wall abuts.
+The rationale behind placing prayer notes in the Wall has been traced to the Midrashic teaching, that the Divine Presence has never moved from the Western Wall, and the Kabbalistic teaching that all prayers ascend to Heaven through the Temple Mount, which the Western Wall abuts.